-These research experiences opened my eyes to the constant tango between human activity and ecological health.
-Now, I hope to use science communication to further investigate how people and the planet can prosper together.
+I hope to use my understanding of science and fervor for social justice to investigate how people and the planet can prosper together.

 My reporting has been featured in The San Jose Mercury News, Mongabay and Science News.
 I am currently an editorial intern at the Pulitzer Center on Crisis Reporting.